C0m3b4ck/Vulntest-AI-Agent/README.md

 - **Prompt-based AI Agent:** Works with natural language inputs including domains, IPs and files.
 - **Dangerous Prompt Detection:** Checks for words written in safety.conf in prompt (for example "ddos"), then warns user about potential consequences

+## Functions
+Done:
+- getting file hash of a local file
+To-do:
+- getting file hash and comparing it to signature databases
+- getting file hash and using the VirusTotal API

 ## Folder Structure
 ```